-Creating an inviting, cozy atmosphere is a wonderful way to express to your guests how much you appreciate their presence at this milestone event.
+Creating an inviting, cozy atmosphere is a beautiful way to express to your guests how much you appreciate their presence at this milestone event.
 These seven ideas highlight the beauty of the season and the warmth we are drawn to during the winter months.

 1. Embrace Seasonal Nature